NCERT Infrexa

 Way forward

-Numerous collective initiatives were taken by the Government and Private stakeholders, to get rid of the practice of casteism, in this context, a gradual positive impact can also be seen in the society, however, it needs still some extraordinary efforts and solutions to eliminate this Jatiwad completely from society like –
+Apart from that, numerous collective initiatives were taken by the Government and Private stakeholders, to get rid of the practice of casteism, in this context, a gradual positive impact can also be seen in society, however, it needs still some extraordinary efforts and solutions to eliminate this Jatiwad completely from society like –

 Based on your viewing